Jamal Murray NBA Playoffs Player Props: Nuggets vs. Lakers

 Jamal Murray Insights vs. the Lakers

-- This season, Jamal Murray has made 7.3 shots per game, which accounts for 13.2% of his team's total makes.
+- Murray is responsible for attempting 14.7% of his team's field goal attempts this season with 16.0 per game.

-- He's taken 6.6 threes per game, or 16.9% of his team's shots from beyond the arc this season.
+- He's connected on 2.6 threes per game, or 17.8% of his team's makes from beyond the arc this season.

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.

-- Giving up 116.6 points per contest, the Lakers are the 20th-ranked squad in the league defensively.
+- On defense, the Lakers have allowed 116.6 points per game, which is 20th-best in the NBA.

-- The Lakers allow 44.9 rebounds per game, ranking 25th in the NBA.
+- On the boards, the Lakers are 25th in the NBA, conceding 44.9 rebounds per game.

-- Allowing 25.7 assists per game, the Lakers are the 15th-ranked squad in the NBA.
+- Giving up 25.7 assists per game, the Lakers are the 15th-ranked team in the league.

 Jamal Murray vs. the Lakers